Police Personnel Complaints and Misconduct

 POLICE MISCONDUCT COMPLAINTS

-BCoPD's Internal Affairs Section (IAS) is responsible for investigating all allegations of misconduct by sworn officers, including allegations of excessive force, discourtesy and poor service.
-IAS falls under the Professional Standards Bureau.
-IAS takes every complaint seriously and is committed to a thorough and fair investigation.
+BCoPD's Internal Affairs Division (IAD) is responsible for investigating all allegations of misconduct by sworn officers, including allegations of excessive force, discourtesy and poor service.
+IAD falls under the Professional Standards Bureau.
+IAD takes every complaint seriously and is committed to a thorough and fair investigation.

-Complaints filed through the online form are forwarded directly to IAS.
+Complaints filed through the online form are forwarded directly to IAD.
 All complaints against employees of BCoPD are investigated and handled confidentially.

 View the interactive police data dashboard, which displays detailed policing information outlining the number and disposition of complaints against Baltimore County police officers and instances of uses of force.